LessThanThreeLabs/agles/ci/documentation/source/index.rst

 setup
 ~~~~~
 The setup section defines the production or testing environment for your code.
 Each step in the setup section is explicitly ordered to function like a shell script, and the return code for each step is checked to validate that no steps fail.
-The three major types of setup steps are "packages", "databases", and `"scripts"`_.
+The three major types of setup steps are "packages_", "databases_", and `"scripts"`_.

 packages
 ````````
 The packages section defines package dependencies.
-Each item in the level directly below packages must be a package type, which includes "system", "gem", "npm", and "pip".
+Each item in the level directly below packages must be a package type, which includes "system_", "gem_", "npm_", and "pip_".
 Within each package type, a list of packages should be specified, each as either the package name or a key-value pair specifying the name and version.

 system
 ******